Overcoming Meaninglessness and Existential Depression

 Meaninglessness as an urge to "Grow"

-One perspective on meaninglessness by David Deida is that it is actually a positive sign that we are growing more mature as human beings.
+One perspective offered here by David Deida is that it is actually a positive sign that we are growing more mature as human beings.

 For example, when we were children, most of us enjoyed playing with toy cars or dolls or sandboxes.
 After a period of time, we "outgrew" these toys, and as we grew older, we moved on to other things, such as making money, buying houses, and having sex.